mcgrane18482/good_vibes_feed/README.md

    npm start
    ```

-3. Open your web browser and navigate to `ADD LINK HERE` to use the Good Vibes Feed app.
+3. Open your web browser and navigate to [localhost](http://localhost:3000/) to use the Good Vibes Feed app.

 If you want to run both sides concurrently, follow these steps from the root.
 1. Start the frontend development server: